Prerna0901/PlantDiseaseDetection/README.md

 ## Description

-This repository contains the code and resources for a Fasal Mitra project.
+This repository contains the code and resources for the smart agricultural system.
 The project aims to simplify agricultural practices, such as:

 1. Auto plant watering system
 2. Plant disease detection